 - Don’t be fooled by the fact that the exam is open book and you would have enough time to google the answers.
 Think about the fact that you have 60 minutes to answer 80 questions.
 Bookmark the ones you are not sure about and move ahead.
 I was able to finish the exam in 45 minutes and I revisited around 20 bookmarked questions again at the end.

 - There is no negative marking for a wrong answer.
 So, attempt all the answers.

 - Some important topics not covered in scrum guide that you probably already know but good to revisit are – velocity, sprint burndown chart, technical debt, cone of uncertainty, empirical process.

 - I didn’t buy any books or outside practice questions for this certification.
 Neither did I take any online courses.
-My core concepts became clear after playing the role of scrum master in the team and a lot of self study.
+My core concepts became clear after playing the role of scrum master in the team and a lot of self-study.
 Some folks have suggested Scrum: A Pocket Guide as well for the preparation.
 The pocket guide definitely increases your Scrum knowledge depth but not mandatory.
 As suggested earlier, the official Scrum guide was my primary source of preparation.
-I believe if you have been in scrum project and have experienced scrum practical examples in your projects, you should be able to ace this certification exam.
+I believe if you have been in a scrum project and have experienced scrum practical examples in your projects, you should be able to ace this certification exam.

 - Scrum forums are a good way to engage with the community and enhance your scrum knowledge.
 Here is the link

 - Be extra careful on the question patterns.
 Some questions ask, for example, “which of the following is NOT a characteristic of”, and many people forget about the “NOT”, and pick the wrong answer.